Obstructive sleep apnoea (OSA) in children, in combination with tonsillectomy

 Nasal regurgitation of liquids / hypernasal speech Almost always resolves within weeks, but this is the reason adenoidectomy is performed with caution in those with submucous cleft palate.

-Discharge the same day or stay in for post-operative respiratory care, depending on indication (see UK multidisciplinary consensus statement on OSA).
+Discharge the same day or stay overnight for post-operative monitoring, depending on the indication (see UK multidisciplinary consensus statement on OSA).
 Follow-up may be booked depending on the indication for surgery.

 Simple analgesia.
 Some consultants will prescribe antibiotics.